Dementia Care

 Meaningful one-to-one and group activities

-Our care homes are designed to support all residents to live a fulfilled life.
-Living with dementia can result in difficulty locating specific areas or specific rooms which is why we have designed our environments to include memory prompts and way-finding techniques to help navigate around the home more easily.
+We know that living with the condition can result in difficulty locating specific areas or rooms.
+All of our care facilities have been designed to include memory prompts and way-finding techniques to help residents navigate around more easily.

 Watch this short video to discover what Barchester care homes have to offer